wp-plugins/user-shortcodes/readme.txt

 <strong>[currentuser_id]</strong> - Display the current user numeric ID<br>
 <br>

-This Plugins is maintained by <a href="http://happyplugins.com">HappyPlugins</a>your can find more plugins and coding tutorials our our websites.<br>
+This Plugins is maintained by <a href="http://happyplugins.com">HappyPlugins</a> your can find more plugins and coding tutorials our our websites.<br>

 == Installation ==